flutter/samples/experimental/add_to_app/README.md

 ## Goals for this sample

 * Show developers how to add Flutter to their existing applications.
+* Show the following options:
+  - Whether to build the Flutter module from source each time the app builds or rely on a separately pre-built module.
+  - Whether plugins are needed by the Flutter module used in the app.

 ## The important bits